bhnord/activities/events.md

 Enjoy unlimited travel on the Commuter Rail for just $10 every weekend.

-### 9 Unique Boston Book Clubs

-If one of your 2024 resolutions was to read more, you’re in for a treat.

 ### heART of Allston Party (Sa)

 Celebrate Allston and warm your heart with art, music, and food at The Grove on Saturday, March 8th from 11am-3pm at heART of Allston.

+### St. Puptrick’s Day @ Park-9 (Sa)

+Get ready for our annual Saint Puptrick’s Day event!

 ### St. Paddy’s Day @ DBCo (Sa)

 Feeling lucky?🍀We’re waiting for you at the end of the rainbow with BEER, COCKTAILS, & MORE!

-### St. Puptrick’s Day @ Park-9 (Sa)

-Get ready for our annual Saint Puptrick’s Day event!
+### SoWa First Friday (Fr)

+THE ART OF SPRING BEGINS IN MARCH.There is only one 450 Harrison Ave.

 ### Night Games R&B Market (Fr)